RackiSebastian/TeamSoftwareProjectUcc/README.md

 ## Installations

-    Makesure you have python installed - Python.org Make sure you have pip installed - (By downloadin python 3.5 or higher its automatically there) Make sure you have npm installed - https://www.npmjs.com/get-npm Make sure you have virtualenv installed - pip install virtualenv
+    Make sure you have python installed - Python.org Make sure you have pip installed - (By downloadin python 3.5 or higher its automatically there) Make sure you have npm installed - https://www.npmjs.com/get-npm Make sure you have virtualenv installed - pip install virtualenv